foods/Livelox2png/README.md

 ## Missing features, issues & notes
 * Authentication isn't implemented – activities not publicly available cannot be fetched
 * No plotting of runners actual path as of yet
-* No nice display of control numbers on reused controls (loops)